Janine Gibson (journalist)

-Janine Victoria Gibson is a British journalist who has served as assistant editor of the Financial Times since May 2019.
+Janine Victoria Gibson is a British journalist who was appointed editor of the Weekend FT in 2023.
+Previously she was assistant editor of the Financial Times since May 2019.
 Before then, in the summer of 2014, she became deputy editor of Guardian News and Media and editor-in-chief of theguardian.com website in London.
-She is a former editor-in-chief in New York City of Guardian US, the offshoot of The Guardian.
-After leaving The Guardian, she was editor-in-chief of the BuzzFeed UK website until she stepped down in January 2019 as the publication announced financial difficulties.
+She was the editor-in-chief in New York City of Guardian US, the offshoot of The Guardian that won the Pulitzer Prize for Public Service in 2014.
+After leaving The Guardian, Gibson was editor-in-chief of the BuzzFeed UK website until she stepped down in January 2019 as the publication announced financial difficulties.

 Early life

 The daughter of British parents, Gibson was born in Germany.
-Her father, the industrialist Sir Ian Gibson, was then an employee of the motor car manufacturer Ford of Europe, and her mother a teacher.
+Her father, the industrialist Sir Ian Gibson, was then an employee of the motor-car manufacturer Ford of Europe, and her mother a teacher.
 Gibson read English Literature at St John's College, Oxford.

 Career

-Gibson began her career in the media trade press, becoming deputy editor of Televisual (1995–97) and subsequently international editor of Broadcast magazine during 1987–98.
-She then briefly joined The Independent newspaper as a media correspondent for a few months before taking up a similar post later in 1998 at The Guardian.
+Gibson began her career in the media trade press, becoming deputy editor of Televisual (1995–97) and subsequently international editor of Broadcast magazine during 1997 to 1998.
+She then briefly joined The Independent newspaper as a media correspondent for a few months, before taking up a similar post later in 1998 at The Guardian.